Dust off those driving skills

 Leo Tasca predicts the percentage of drivers past 80 will increase from one per cent today to 4.5 per cent by 2030.
 These issues are going to be more and more important.

 As for myself, although it was painful at the time, I’m glad I went through that bad shake up over my driving.
-I’m not perfect – far from it – but at least I know what I’m doing wrong.
+I’m not perfect, but at least I know what I’m doing wrong.
 And that’s the first step to enjoying a long, safe and happy career behind the wheel.